axwilliamson-godaddy/2022-Docker-Bootcamp/README.md

 ## Create custom Docker images

 Let's create a container to utilize the code in `python-app/redis_client.py`.
 Our image is going to look very similar to the one we viewed earlier.
+With [Dockerfiles](/python-app/Dockerfile), it's extremely important to put the things that change _least_ at the top, as Docker will build and cache the `layers` it generates from this file.
+This is so that on subsequent builds, you won't need to wait for the entire command again (unless you explicitly want to run it without cache, which is possible).

 ```Docker
 # Use the small python image, no need for fancy add-ons